Voice type: Children's voices

-Voice from childhood to adulthood
+The voice from childhood to adulthood

-A human voice will alter as a person gets older.
+The human voice is in a constant state of change and development just as the whole body is in a state of constant change.
+A human voice will alter as a person gets older moving from immaturity to maturity to a peak period of prime singing and then ultimately into a declining period.
 The vocal range and timbre of children's voices do not have the variety that adults' voices have.
-Both sexes before puberty have a similar vocal range and timbre because both groups have a similar larynx size and weight and a similar vocal cord structure and color.
-With the onset of puberty, women's, and particularly men's, voices alter as the vocal ligaments become more defined and the laryngeal cartilages harden.
-The height of the male larynx becomes much greater than in women.
-Size and development of adult lungs also changes physical capabilities of the voice.
-During puberty, the human voice is in an in-between phase where it is not quite a child's voice nor an adult one yet.
-This is not to suggest that the voice stops changing after puberty.
-Different singers will reach adult development earlier or later than others, and as stated above, there are continual changes throughout adulthood.
+Both boys and girls prior to puberty have an equivalent vocal range and timbre.
+The reason for this is that both groups have a similar larynx size and height and a similar vocal cord structure.
+With the onset of puberty, both men and women's voices alter as the vocal ligaments become more defined and the laryngeal cartilages harden.
+The laryngeal structure of both voices changes but more so in men.
+The height of the male larynx becomes much longer than in women.
+The size and development of adult lungs also changes what the voice is physically capable of doing.
+From the onset of puberty to approximately age 22, the human voice is in an in-between phase where it is not quite a child's voice nor an adult one yet.
+This is not to suggest that the voice stops changing at that age.
+Different singers will reach adult development earlier or later than others, and as stated above there are continual changes throughout adulthood as well.

 Treble

 Treble can refer to either a young female or young male singer with an unchanged voice in the mezzo-soprano range.
 Initially, the term was associated with boy sopranos but as the inclusion of girls into children's choirs became acceptable in the 20th century the term has expanded to refer to all pre-pubescent voices.
-The lumping of children's voices into one category is also practical, as boys and girls share a similar range and timbre.
+The lumping of children's voices into one category is also practical as boys and girls share a similar range and timbre.

-Most trebles have an approximate range from A (the A below middle C) to C (top C) or above.
-For high notes see, for example, the treble solo at the beginning of Stanford's Magnificat in G, David Willcocks' descant to Mendelssohn's tune for the carol "Hark!
-The Herald Angels Sing", and the even higher treble solo in the "Nunc dimittis" from Tippett's evening canticles written for St John's College, Cambridge.
-Many trebles are also able to reach higher notes by use of the whistle register but this practice is rarely called for in performance.